 Our clients have expertise in their own fields, and know their own products best, but they are not specialists in the development of cast or forged metal products.
 We therefore start our projects by jointly setting out the possibilities.
 Together, we carefully examine the products from your existing production process which are eligible for improvement.

-Next, we hold a workshop in which we go in search of the right products with your buyers and engineers.
+Next, we hold a workshop in which we look for the right products with your buyers and engineers.
 Selection is done on the basis of product history, item quantities, practical challenges, item price, materials and other wishes or requirements.
 New products, if available, are also discussed in this workshop.
-These sessions frequently give rise to interesting business cases which lead to a result.
+These sessions frequently give rise to interesting business cases which lead to a continuation of the project.

 The selection is made on the basis of a ‘funnel’ document, which filters and prioritises the identified components by value according to a number of characteristics.